pangeo-data/pangeo-docker-images/docs/howto/launch.md

-If you're doing Machine Learning and want to use NVIDIA GPUs, follow the instructions at https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html to install `nvidia-docker`, and then start the Docker container like so:
+If you're doing Machine Learning and want to use NVIDIA GPUs, follow the instructions at https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html to install `nvidia-container-toolkit`, and then start the Docker container like so:

 ```
 docker run -it --rm --gpus all -p 8888:8888 pangeo/pytorch-notebook:master jupyter lab --ip 0.0.0.0